-Any slideout room adjustments must be performed by a certified RV service technician.
-Adjustments made by non-certified persons may void any and all warranty claims.
+- Slideout room adjustments should be performed ANNUALLY by a certified RV service technician. - Any adjustments made by non-certified persons may void any and all warranty claims.

 For long-term storage, it is recommended that the slide rooms be closed (retracted).